 TIP: See how you can automatically turn off Wi-Fi when Ethernet cable is plugged in.

 Most of the network devices are built around 802.11g technology.
 802.11n technology is here and offers faster speeds with better stability.
 Consider moving to 802.11n by replacing your older router and network adapters.
 Also, when buying equipment, buy all of them from a single vendor for better performance.

 Check this if your Windows PC suffers from poor WiFi performance or Low Wi-Fi signal and this to know how to Increase WiFi Speed and Signal strength and coverage area.
 Change WiFi Roaming Sensitivity or Aggressiveness to improve Wi-Fi reception & performance.

-The above tips help improve wireless signal.
-If you know anything important to improve wireless network strength, please share with us.
+The above tips help improve the wireless signal.
+If you know anything important to improve wireless network strength, please share it with us.